Ridesharing companies get big win at O'Hare, but at a high price

-CHICAGO Chicago's budget woes have handed rideshare companies like Uber Technologies [UBER.UL] and Lyft a major victory - long-sought-after access to pick up passengers at the city's busy airports, O'Hare International and Midway.
+CHICAGO, Sept 22 Chicago's budget woes have handed rideshare companies like Uber Technologies and Lyft a major victory - long-sought-after access to pick up passengers at the city's busy airports, O'Hare International and Midway.

 But it comes at a high price: a $5 city fee to pick up and drop off passengers, compared with a $2 fee that taxi drivers must charge customers for the same service.